full-path/ridesheet/src/user-guide/getting-help.md

 # Getting Help

 In most cases, you should contact whoever installed RideSheet for your organization.
-You can also reach out to Full Path at: ridesheet-support@fullpath.io
+You can also reach out to Full Path at: [ridesheet-info@fullpath.io](mailto:ridesheet-info@fullpath.io).

-You can also request to join the RideSheet Users Group, which meets periodically over Zoom, by reaching out over the support email.
+!!! note "RideSheet User Group"
+    The RideSheet User Group meets monthly over Zoom and can provide peer support for new and existing RideSheet users.
+Email [ridesheet-info@fullpath.io](mailto:ridesheet-info@fullpath.io) to join.

 For technical users, if you suspect you have encountered a bug, please [submit an issue on GitHub](https://github.com/full-path/ridesheet/issues).